marcogong/marcogong.github.io/_pages/publications.md

 <br/>
 [[paper](https://marcogong22.github.io/files/260.pdf)]

-**A Study of the Re-identification Risks of Nodes in Social Networks**
+**A Study of the Re-identification Risks of Nodes in Social Networks (in Simplified Chinese)**
 <br/>
 **Zheng Gong**
 <br/>
-*Master Thesis, ready to submit to IEEE INFOCOM*, 2021
+*Master Thesis, ready to submit to IEEE INFOCOM 2022*, 2021

 ## Chinese Patents